 We take data security and confidentiality seriously.
 All recovered data is kept confidential and secure throughout the entire recovery process.

-If you can not access Mac Recovery Mode or it does not work, contact PITS Global Data Recovery Services immediately.
+If you can not enter recovery mode on Mac or it does not work, contact PITS Global Data Recovery Services immediately.
 Our team of recovery technicians will provide you with the best possible solution to recover your valuable data.
 We will guide you through the entire restoration process and ensure your satisfaction with the result.
 With our help, you can get your data back and continue using your Mac without hassle.

 Get in touch with our recovery team by filling out the form below, and our customer service team will get back to you at the earliest opportunity.
-You can also phone us directly at 855 646 0094, and we will provide you with all the required information.
+We will provide you with all the required information.